sminliwu/sminliwu.github.io/_posts/2021-04-13-kickshaws-ankle-strap.md

 ### 1. Embedded I-cord Method

 These instructions begin in Part 2 of the pattern and modify **Rows 7-10**.
-Work the pattern instructions, repeating Rows 7-10, until the CO for additional stitches.
-Cast on 6 (8, 12, 14) sts as written to create the leg of the slipper, or however many sts are needed to create the desired leg shaft.
-Rather than working Rows 9-10 after the cast on, work rows A-B once to set up the embedded i-cord.
+Work the pattern instructions, repeating Rows 7-10 as written, until the CO for additional stitches.
+Cast on 6 (8, 12, 14) sts as the pattern instructs to create the leg of the slipper, or however many sts are needed to create the desired leg shaft.
+Rather than working Rows 9-10 after the cast on, work **Rows A-B** once to set up the embedded i-cord.

 > **Row A (RS, set up in CC):** knit first 7 (8, 12, 14) sts, or the number of sts cast on plus one (CO + 1), then place a stitch marker. k3, pm, k to 1 st from end, sl1 wyib, pick up and knit 1 st in selvedge, psso.
 >